Does everyone that I am going to live with need to fill out an application?

 When is rent due?
 When is it considered late?

 Your first month’s rent payment will be collected when you sign your lease but not deposited or drawn from your account until the lease term begins.
 For subsequent months rent is always due on the first day of the month, even if it falls on a holiday or weekend.
 If you pay your rent after 5:00 p.m. on the first, it is considered late.
 If rent is still unpaid after 5:00pm on the fifth day of the month, a late fee may apply.

 Can we write more than one check each month to pay our rent?

-No. We ask that you pay your rent in one check each month or establish ACH authorizations for all tenants on the lease.
+No. We ask that you pay your rent in one check each month or establish ACH authorizations or online payments for all tenants on the lease.

 Do you allow dogs or cats at your properties?